Sustaining Tulsa’s thriving non-profit arts community through united fundraising and support.

 AATs mission and long-range goal is to secure revenue from resources not currently available to our member organizations and to leverage additional funding from traditional sources to benefit the whole.

-*PLEASE NOTE Foundational support is actively courted until “roots” for this new United Arts Fund are growing, BUT not at the expense of any member organization.
+*PLEASE NOTE Foundational support is actively courted, BUT not at the expense of any member organization.

 What does that mean?
-If a foundation is already supporting several member orgs and is not able to expand giving, they are asked to continue support of their chosen organizations and to consider AAT in future budgets with a grant/gift that benefits all members in the alliance.
+If a foundation is already supporting several member orgs and is not able to expand giving, they are asked to continue support of their chosen organizations and to consider AAT in future budgets with a grant/gift that benefits all members in the alliance in conjunction with their passion-projects.

 No. This is an application for a grant.